What is SJA? Secure Job Analysis Explained Simply

 • clear stopping criteria if conditions change

-Who should participate in a safe job analysis?
+Who should participate in a Safe Job Analysis (SJA)?

-Everyone who will participate in the work operation should also participate in the SJA.
+Everyone who will participate in the work operation should also participate in the safe job analysis.
 This ensures:

 • common understanding of risk